History of Audiology

 History of the Education / Profession of the Audiologist in Belgium

 Throughout the years, the role of the audiologist changed and expanded.
-Nowadays, the audiologist is the health care professional who works in prevention of and screening for Noise Induced Hearing Loss (NIHL), clinical / diagnostic audiology, hearing aid and implant fitting, rehabilitation and tinnitus management.
-For further details: see Role of the Audiologist.
+Nowadays, the audiologist is the health care professional who works in prevention of and screening for noise induced hearing loss (NIHL), clinical/diagnostic audiology, hearing aid and cochlear implant fitting, rehabilitation and tinnitus management.

 Hearing Loss Incidence and Prevalence